Israel to host top Arab diplomats during Blinken's visit | Law-Order

 Israel was strongly opposed to the 2015 nuclear agreement between Iran and world powers and welcomed Trump's decision to unilaterally withdraw from it.
 Israel has warned against reviving the agreement and says it will not be bound by any new deal.

 Israel has meanwhile walked a fine line between Russia and Ukraine since hostilities began last month.
-Prime Minister Naftali Bennett has expressed support for the Ukrainian people but stopped short of condemning Russia's invasion, and in recent weeks has served as a mediator.
+Bennett has expressed support for the Ukrainian people but stopped short of condemning Russia's invasion, and in recent weeks has served as a mediator.

 Israel regularly conducts airstrikes on what it says are hostile Iranian military targets in neighboring Syria.
 Such strikes must be coordinated with Russia, which intervened in Syria's civil war in 2015 on the side of President Bashar Assad.
 Russia is also a party to the Iran talks.